raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 When you activate your spirit awakening, you may choose to enter the way of the blade.
 When you do, your spiritual weapons become pure energy, and their damage become force damage.

 While in the way of the blade, you can use a bonus action on your turn to clone each of your spiritual weapons within 60 feet of you.
-The copies appear in a space adjacent to the original weapon, possess all its properties, are spiritual weapons to you and don't count toward the number of spiritual weapons you have.
+The copies appear in a space adjacent to the original weapons, possess all their properties, are spiritual weapons to you and don't count toward the number of spiritual weapons you have.

 When your spirit awakening ends, provided you are alive, your spiritual weapons immediately move in your direction, passing through creatures and objects, by the shortest way possible.
 Whenever a spiritual weapon passes through the space of a hostile creature this way, that creature must make a Wisdom saving throw, taking force damage equal to your spirit awakening damage on a failed save, or half as much on a successful one.
 Once all your spiritual weapons get to you, the original weapons fall and the clones cease to exist.
 Additionaly, you can use an action on your turn to end your spirit awakening.